colombia

 Tags: , ,

-Here is a recording of some of the radio traffic.
+Here is some audio of the intercept.

 Tags: , ,